 Does Airplane Mode Use Data?

 No, because enabling airplane mode prevents your phone from connecting to your provider’s cell network.
-You won’t use any data in airplane mode, but it’s an overkill solution for using less data.
+You won’t use any data in airplane mode.

 Do Alarms Work in Airplane Mode?

 Yes, alarms will sound as normal, even in airplane mode.
 They don’t rely on any kind of internet connection.
-Open the Clock app and switch to the Alarms tab to set your alarm as normal.
+Open the Clock app on your device and switch to the Alarms tab to set your alarm as normal.